awslabs/mountpoint-s3/doc/DEVELOPMENT.md

 Many team members are using [Visual Studio Code](https://code.visualstudio.com/) to work with the project.

+The project contains a `Makefile` which provides quick ways to run common tasks while excluding the `fuser` crate which we don't typically aren't modifying.
+For example, `make fmt-check` and `make clippy` runs `rustfmt` and `clippy` against all but the fuser crate.

 ### Running Unit Tests

 Unit tests are defined either in the modules themselves inside a `test` mod block, or in the `tests/` directory of the crate.

+In this project, we are using [nextest](https://nexte.st/) as our preferred test runner.

 Tests can be run with something as simple as the following commands.